eynabdllh/pet-adoption-system/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+Follow these steps to set up the project locally and start using it efficiently.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Below are the required tools and steps to install them for running the software.
 #### 1. Install Python
 Install ```python-3.12.5```.
 Follow the steps from the below reference document based on your Operating System.
 Reference: [https://docs.python-guide.org/starting/installation/](https://docs.python-guide.org/starting/installation/)